avamsykiran/Angular_9to10_6Mar28Mar23/README.md

         is to use the fields and method of a component class in the component template.

-        each field when bound is observed for changes and on changing any field its updated value is reflected whereever needed in the template (the tempalte is re-rendered).
+        each field when bound is observed for changes and on changing any field its updated value is reflected whereever needed in the template (the template is re-rendered).

         Interpolation